How to meditate: a step by step explanation

 You also release yourself from projecting into the future.
 Let go of plans, hopes, aspirations and expectations.
 Thus release yourself from thoughts of next year, next month, the next day or the next instant.
 See that all thought into the future is mere speculation about what may come to be, and yet again may not.
 Let go of speculation and fantasy.
 Remain present, aware and focussed on the breath.
 Stay in the now with what is – observing the breath.

-Your focus on the breath should be neither too tight nor too loose.
+As you learn how to meditate your focus on the breath should be neither too tight nor too loose.
 Too tight will cause mental agitation and thus distraction.
 Too loose will cause mental dullness and thus a loss of clarity.
 Tune your awareness like a guitar string so to be not too tight and not too loose.
 Your attention will rest on the breath.
 Meditation is a state of relaxed alertness.
 You don’t try too hard and nor do you abandon effort.

 As your mind calms and becomes still with the breath as its object, you will sense an opening of your mind.
 It is as though your consciousness expands, or at least becomes expansive.
 It broadens into a space-like awareness.
 This is a global, three-sixty-degree perspective with height and depth.
 Your awareness has moved out beyond the limitations of conceptuality.
 You will begin to feel as though the breath flows within your space-like awareness.
 This flow does not disturb the stillness of your vast and expansive awareness.